WheelchairDriver.com

 Range depends on a large large number of variables.
 A normal figure quoted will be 20 or 25 miles.
 In the real world that figure will only ever be achievable by a 5 stone weakling on a levelled smooth surface on a warm day in absolute straight line like a runway.

-Add a few hills, some turning left and right, and a few street ramps and road cambers and a normal weight human and expect about half of that.
-And remember as your batteries age capacity reduces slowly after about 2 weeks until it starts to bother you after a good few months....
+The meaningless tests ignore the following: Hills, some turning left and right, and a few street ramps and road cambers and a normal weight human and expect about half of that quoted range.
+And remember as your batteries age capacity reduces slowly after about the first two weeks until it starts to bother you after a good few months.
 For the first two weeks capacity will increase by around 6 to 10 percent as the battery gets "run in" or its plates "formed".

 And even that figure will vary enormously.

 a) its top speed.
 Speed means taller gearing which murders batteries!
-With 70ah group 24 sized "big" full sized batteries and a normal human being 6mph is a sensible maximum.
-4 mph if you are fat takeaway eating slob, 8 mph is ok if you are built like a 13 year old ballerina.
+With 70Ah group 24 "big" full sized batteries and a normal human being, 6mph is a sensible maximum.
+4 mph if you are fat takeaway eating slob like me, 8 mph is ok if you are built like a 13 year old ballerina.
 Sorry to be blunt.
+But this is the REALITY if you expect all or most of a days use.

 b) user weight.
 A skinny young girl will go twice as far on a charge as an average guy.
 A fat person will go HALF as far.
 Its all about power to weight.
-That's a 4x difference if all of the rest of the items on this list is equal.
+Double the weight?
+You need double the batteries.
+Or a chair with half the speed.

 d) usage.
 All day?
 Hills?
 Many miles?
-Sat at home? thick carpets/grass?
+Sat at home?
+Thick carpets/grass?
 Of road?
 Ramps, or flat shopping centres?
 HUGE differences in the amount of power used up here.
+Travelling fast on the flat uses about 1/4 of the power that turning on a carpet, or climbing a small hill does.

 So the ultimate bad case?
-Fat guy with attitude that goes miles everyday and goes off road or on grass walking the dog uphill and to the pub/club at night (me!) with small 50Ah batteries in an 8mph powerchair.
-Will get about 3 or 4 hours heavy use at very best..
-Then its discharged enough to feel slow and soggy in control response...
-Batteries will last 10 months at the very best.
-That's basically me!
+Fat guy with attitude that goes miles everyday and goes off road or on grass walking the dog, uphill, and to the pub/club at night (me!) with small 50Ah batteries in an 8mph powerchair.50Ah batteries under these conditions will get about 3 or 4 hours heavy use at very best.

 Even tyre pressures (and type) effect range.
 Correct Powerchair Tire (Tyre) pressures?